Azure/iotedge/doc/NotaryContentTrust.md

 Important Note:

--   The Comman Name (CN) in contain the registry name in which it is being pushed to along with the image name.
+-   The Comman Name (CN) in root certificate for each container must contain the Globally Unique Names(GUNs) i.e exampleregistry.azurecr.io/image
 -  Safely store the pass code for the private key for `root_ca_exampleregistry.key` and `root_image.key` and also it will be used in the next steps.

 ### 2. Initialize TUF trust collection using Notary client